The When, The What, and The How of Homeschool Teaching

-There will be some subjects that you will feel confident teaching on your own.
-There will also be subjects that you don’t feel as confident teaching, or that you simply won’t have the time/energy for.
+There may be some subjects that you feel confident teaching on your own.
+There may also be subjects that you don’t feel as confident teaching, or that you simply don’t have the time/energy for.
 That is ok.
 There is a lot of great curriculum out there for almost every subject.
 If you followed my 3 Steps To Making Homeschool Work For You then you should know pretty well when to teach and when to find someone to teach it for you.

 What to Teach

 “So, what should I teach?”.
 Deciding what to teach is an important step in knowing how to get started with homeschool.

 There are 3 important sources to consider when asking the question, “what should I teach?”…

 - Your state’s homeschool law: Each state has their own law and regulations for homeschool and this includes what subjects they require you to teach.